NotBoringCompany/hashland-api/docs/drilling-gateway.md

 4. **COMPLETED**: At the end of a cycle, all stopping sessions are completed and removed from Redis

 ## Authentication
-The gateway uses JWT authentication.
-Clients must include a valid JWT token in the auth object when connecting.
+The gateway uses JWT authentication for operator-specific functionality.
+Clients must include a valid JWT token in the auth object when connecting for authenticated features.
+However, certain features are accessible without authentication (see Public Events section below).

+## Public Events
+The following events are accessible without authentication:

+1. **get-latest-cycle**: Request the latest 5 cycle data (rewards will only be included if authenticated)
+2. **latest-cycle**: Receive the latest cycle data in response to get-latest-cycle
+3. **new-cycle**: Receive broadcasts when a new drilling cycle is created
+4. **online-operator-update**: Receive updates about online operator counts
+5. **drilling-update**: Receive real-time drilling information updates

+These events allow public clients to access basic cycle and drilling information without requiring authentication.

 ## Available Events

 ### Client-to-Server Events
 1. **start-drilling**: Request to start a new drilling session
    - No parameters required
+   - *Requires authentication*

 2. **stop-drilling**: Request to stop an active drilling session
    - No parameters required
+   - *Requires authentication*

 3. **get-drilling-status**: Request the current status of the operator's drilling session
    - No parameters required
+   - *Requires authentication*

 4. **get-fuel-status**: Request the current fuel status of the operator
    - No parameters required
+   - *Requires authentication*

 5. **get-latest-cycle**: Request the latest 5 cycle rewards
    - No parameters required
+   - *Public access available*

 ### Server-to-Client Events
 1. **online-operator-update**: Broadcasts when operators connect/disconnect
    - `onlineOperatorCount`: Number of online operators
    - `activeDrillingOperatorCount`: Number of actively drilling operators
+   - *Public access available*

 2. **drilling-started**: Sent when drilling starts successfully
    - `message`: Success message
    - `status`: Session status (WAITING)
+   - *Requires authentication*

 3. **drilling-info**: Sent with additional information about the drilling session
    - `message`: Informational message
+   - *Requires authentication*

 4. **drilling-activated**: Sent when a session is activated at the start of a new cycle
    - `message`: Success message
    - `status`: Session status (ACTIVE)
    - `cycleNumber`: The cycle number when the session was activated
+   - *Requires authentication*

 5. **drilling-stopping**: Sent when a stop request is initiated
    - `message`: Status message
    - `status`: Session status (STOPPING)
+   - *Requires authentication*

 6. **drilling-completed**: Sent when a session is completed at the end of a cycle
    - `message`: Success message
    - `status`: Session status (COMPLETED)
    - `cycleNumber`: The cycle number when the session was completed
    - `earnedHASH`: Amount of HASH earned during the session
+   - *Requires authentication*

 7. **drilling-stopped**: Sent when a session is force-stopped (e.g., due to fuel depletion)
    - `message`: Status message
    - `reason`: Reason for stopping (e.g., 'fuel_depleted')
    - `status`: Session status (COMPLETED)
    - `operatorId`: ID of the operator whose session was stopped (only in broadcast messages)
+   - *Requires authentication*

 8. **drilling-status**: Sent in response to a get-drilling-status request
    - `status`: Current session status (WAITING, ACTIVE, STOPPING, or 'inactive')